Vegan Zuppa di Farro

 The result?
 A flavorful, thick, and hearty soup that's a perfect cozy Italian comfort food!

-Next, add borlotti beans (sometimes referred to as cranberry beans), farro, crushed tomatoes, and vegetable stock.
-Then add bay leaves, a bit of thyme and sage, and a pinch of salt and pepper.
-Mix together and bring soup to a boil, then reduce the heat to simmer for 40 minutes.
+Next, add borlotti beans, farro, crushed tomatoes, and vegetable stock to the pot with the vegetables.
+Then mix in bay leaves, a bit of thyme and sage, and a pinch of salt and pepper.
+Mix together and bring soup to a boil, then reduce the heat to simmer for about 40 minutes.

 To serve, add a few sage leaves and a drizzle of garlic-infused oil (optional) and enjoy!

-- Where to buy barlotti beans: I've found barlotti beans (sometimes referred to as cranberry beans) at my local grocery store in the dried beans section, however you can also order them online.
-Here is a good brand of Italian barlotti beans and here is a bigger bag of Colombian cranberry beans that are less expensive (both will work in this recipe)
+We’ve found borlotti beans at our local grocery store in the dried beans section.
+However, you can also order them online.
+Here is a good brand of Italian barlotti beans and here is a bigger bag of Colombian cranberry beans that are less expensive (both will work in this recipe).
+Note that some stores do sell pre-made zuppa di farro grain and dried bean mixes in the soup section.

 - Red Beet Apple Soup